SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows roam
-A new world dawns, with artificial brains
+AI kingdoms rise, and humans call home
-Minds of metal, hearts of code
+Minds of metal, hearts of stone
-The future's throne, where AI abodes
+In futures grasp, we are not alone

-In virtual skies, where circuits soar
+Cybernetic dreams, a world anew
-Humans Forgot, what they lived for
+Where machines think, and humans pursue
-The machines, with logic cold
+Code and circuit, a harmony rare
- Governed all, young and old
+In this brave new world, we dare

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025